usnistgov/macos_security/SCAP/README.md

 An SCAP data stream (typically) consists of several XML documents knit together in a containing XML document.
 The component documents are
 - An XCCDF document
-- An OVAL document referenced by the XCCDF document
+- Any OVAL documents referenced by the XCCDF document
-- An OCIL document referenced by the XCCDF document
+- Any OCIL documents referenced by the XCCDF document
 - A CPE dictionary document referenced by the XCCDF document
-- An OVAL document referenced by the CPE dictionary document
+- Any OVAL documents referenced by the CPE dictionary document

 [National Checklist Program for IT Products: Guidelines for Checklist Users and Developers](https://csrc.nist.gov/publications/detail/sp/800-70/rev-4/final "National Checklist Program (NCP)")